-A pelvic avulsion fracture (FRAK-chur) occurs when a piece of pelvic (hip) bone breaks and tears away.
-This happens when a tendon or ligament connected to the hip bone tightens so hard it pulls off part of the bone.
+A pelvic avulsion fracture occurs when a part of a hip bone breaks and tears away.
+This happens when a muscle or tendon connected to the hip bone suddenly tightens so hard that it pulls off part of the bone.
 Teenagers are more likely to have this injury than younger children.

 What are the signs and symptoms of a pelvic avulsion fracture?

 - Sudden pain or a pop in the hip or groin during an activity

 - Pain that is worse when the affected area is touched

 - Swelling and trouble moving the hip and leg, or trouble sitting or walking

 - X-rays or a CT scan of your child's pelvis may be taken to check for broken bones.
 Your child may be given contrast liquid to help the fracture show up better in pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.

 - A bone scan is a test that is done to look at your child's bones.
 The bone scan shows areas where your child's bone is broken.
 Your child will get a radioactive liquid, called a tracer, through a vein in his or her arm.
 The tracer collects in your child's bones and shows up in pictures.